Kode/LetsKode/projects.md

 title: The Projects
 permalink: /projects/
 ---
+This is a collection of software which makes it viable to implement multimedia applications (like for example games) from scratch.

 # Kha and Kore
 [Kha](http://kha.tech) and [Kore](https://github.com/KTXSoftware/Kore) are multimedia frameworks for Haxe and C++ respectively (with JavaScript coming soon).
 Using Kha or Kore you can access all hardware at the lowest possible level in a completely portable way.